 Coaching fails quietly when it's treated as a moment instead of a methodology.
 When feedback only happens at performance reviews.
 When conversations are more about telling than asking.
 When accountability feels like blame instead of support.

-Without a strong coaching climate, even the best-intentioned leaders fall back into task-driven management because the conditions don’t support growth-oriented conversations as the norm.
+Without a strong coaching climate, even the best-intentioned leaders fall back into task-driven management because the conditions don't support growth-oriented conversations as the norm.
+The methodology exists; the environment doesn't honor it.

 Signs Your Coaching Climate Needs Work